IBM-Bluemix-Docs/mobilepush/push_faq.md

 ### Why do my tokens get invalidated?
 {: #faq-tokens}

-For device, browser, Chrome Apps & Extensions registrations, the Push Notifications service maintains a unique reference to tokens issued from notification providers - APNs for Apple or FCM for Google.
+For device, browser, Chrome Apps & Extensions registrations, the {{site.data.keyword.mobilepushshort}} service maintains a unique reference to tokens issued from notification providers - APNs for Apple or FCM for Google.
 The tokens can be invalidated by the service notification provider for several reasons.

 An example is during the uninstallation of an app on the device.
 In such a scenario, when a notification is attempted to be delivered based on the providers response that the device is invalidated, the {{site.data.keyword.mobilepushshort}} service will remove the device or web browser registrations.
 This in turn would restrain consequent attempts in sending notification to those invalidated devices.